[ inside ]

 Still Loud.
 Still Proud.
 Still Vivid.

-• Pt./ 1 — [From out of New York City’s “underground,” to having the Rolling Stones punch their ticket to ride.]
+• Pt.1 — Rising out of New York City’s darkest “underground,” to having Mick Jagger and The Rolling Stones punch their e-ticket ride into outer (musical) space.

 “The Walls Between Us, All Must Fall”

 September 24, 2016 — The Band was invited (with Public Enemy and The Roots) to play the opening (dedication) of The Smithsonian Institute’s Museum of African American History and Culture in Washington D.C., in which there is a Living Colour Exhibit.
 FREEDOM SOUNDS, WASHINGTON D.C.

 Moved by the alarming frequency of gun violence in America, and it so often being against young, unarmed black men by an overly militarized police force, Living Colour released “Who Shot Ya?,” a Biggie Smalls cover, recorded for its (yet-to-be-released) Shade.